zbanks/wiki-game/README.md

 ## Contributing

+These are the steps for contributing a puzzle through a pull request, which allows zbanks or others to add the puzzle without being spoiled.

+You can also reach out to zbanks directly with a Wikipedia title, and he can add it to the list and give you credit.

 ### Adding a Puzzle

 Use `wiki_game.py` to append a new puzzle to `puzzles.txt` using a Wikipedia URL.
 You can optionally name yourself as a contributor for credit.